Pros and Cons of Slip Leashes

 To avoid creating negative associations with walking, it's important to use slip leashes gently and responsibly.
 Here are some tips for using slip leashes positively:

-• Use positive reinforcement: Reward the dog for calm and cooperative walking behavior.
+- Use positive reinforcement: Reward the dog for calm and cooperative walking behaviour.
 Positive reinforcement can help to strengthen the positive association with walking and encourage the dog to continue walking calmly.

 Remember, patience and consistency are key when training a dog to walk calmly on a leash.
 With positive reinforcement and gentle guidance, you can help your dog overcome any negative associations with walking and enjoy walks together.